Athlon007/Leomard/CONTRIBUTING.md

 Feel free to refactor the code, if you think it can be improved, but don't overcomplicate it.
 The code should be easy to read and understand.

+While the code should explain itself, if something is not clear, please add a comment explaining what the code does.

 I sometimes may not follow my own guidelines (sorry!).
 If you find any violations, please feel free to open a pull request.

+## Artwork

+Any artwork you create must be licensed under CC-BY-SA-4.0.
+See [LICENSE](LICENSE.md) for more information.
+If your art will be used in the app, you will be credited in the app and in README.md.

+While not necessary, it's recommended to also include art's source file (e.g. .afdesign, .xcf, .psd, etc.) in the pull request.

+Do not plagiarize other people's work.
+Do not use someone else's work without their permission.
+Inspiration is fine, but do not do the "can I copy your homework" thing.

+Trying to pass someone else's work as your own will result in a ban from the project.

+No generally offensive content is allowed.
+No NSFW content is allowed.
+No noninclusive content is allowed.
+No illegal content is allowed.
+No content that is not related to the project is allowed.

+If you want to contribute artwork, please open an issue first, so we can discuss it, or contact me via email: [mail@kfigura.nl](mail@kfigura.nl)

+You can submit app icons, screenshots, or any other artwork you think would be useful.
+(It would be cool to have installer artwork, or perhaps login screen artwork.
+Although it's not something I am actively chasing.)

+Specifications:
+- App Installer Art: 800x600px, 72dpi, PNG
+- App Icon: 1024x1024px, 72dpi, PNG/SVG, must follow [macOS App Icon Guidelines](https://developer.apple.com/design/human-interface-guidelines/app-icons)
+- Login Screen Art: TBD

 ## What to work on